Accounting Is Key for Successful Amazon Sellers

 - A sales tax expert and/or sales tax automation software – when your sales tax liabilities are significant in multiple states, sales tax experts will help you make strategic decisions for your sales tax compliance.
 Using an expert along with sales tax automation software will also help automate the complex process of sales tax compliance

-Best of luck in building your successful Amazon business.
+Now, best of luck in building your successful Amazon business.
 What an awesome world of ecommerce and technology we live in!